thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 ### Build Only Once

 Delivery systems based on recompiling code and rebuilding binary artefacts for each environment are flawed.
 Every time we rebuild, we run the risk of introducing some differences.
 The compiler version could be different, or its configuration.
-We could pick up different versions of 3rd party libraries.
+We could pick up different versions of third-party libraries.

 This rebuilding antipattern violates two principles: [*Create a Repeatable, Reliable, Deterministic, and Efficient Process for Releasing Software*](#create-a-repeatable-reliable-deterministic-and-efficient-process-for-releasing-software) and [*Build on Foundations Known to be Sound*](#build-on-foundations-known-to-be-sound).

 Rebuilding violates *Create a Repeatable, Reliable, Deterministic, and Efficient Process for Releasing Software*, as rebuilding takes time.
 Also, every rebuild requires retesting.
-This quickly becomes a lengthy process, with long lead times that come along with a cost of delay.
+This quickly becomes a lengthy process, with long lead times that come along with a Cost of Delay.
 Not retesting defies determinism and reliability.

 It disregards the *Build on Foundations Known to be Sound*, as it enables the risk that some changes have been introduced between the creation and subsequent testing and the release of the binary artefact.
 Therefore, binary artefacts should be built once to ensure that the binary which gets deployed into production is exactly the same as the one that went through the Automated Acceptance Testing stage, the Exploratory Testing stage, and any other testing stage that might be present.